viraj-nikam/canvas/readme.md

 ];
 ```

-After installing, you should run the also run the `migrate` command:
+After installing, you should also run the `migrate` command:

 ```bash
 php artisan migrate